-To allay their fears, DES Bernardo informed the body that there have been meetings between concerned agencies of government to address these issues.
-He assured them that issues are reviewed and evaluated on a case to case basis and are given the presumption of good faith.
-He also said that there is a move to start progressively with the Bureau of Customs (BOC), Bureau of Internal Review (BIR) and National Prosecution Service (NPS), to institutionalize review and compliance procedures, but there is no assurance of non prosecution if there is travesty.
+there have been meetings between concerned agencies of ous forms, such as time management, financial concerns, or government to address these issues.
+He assured them that workplace issues has made him understand how to properly issues are reviewed and evaluated on a case-to-case basis and are given the presumption of good faith.
+He also said that there is a move to start progressively with the Bureau of Customs (BOC), Bureau of Internal Review (BIR) and National Prosecution Service (NPS), to institutionalize review and compliance procedures, but there is no assurance of non- exercise control and choice to meet life's challenges. prosecution if there is travesty.